 - CUCUMBER.
 I’m part Lebanese, so cucumbers tend to find their way in several of my cold dishes.

 - KALAMATA OLIVES.
-We put olives in one of our three bowls, and they were good.
+We put olives in one of our three bowls each of us consumed (we were hungry), and they were good.
 We use kalamata olives every time we put olives in or on something.
 I’m not much of a fan of anything else, yet.

 - 1 lb organic or gluten-free spaghetti